nocalhost/nocalhost.github.io/docs/guides/debug/vscode-debug.md

 ## Debugging Configurations in IDE

 ### VSCode debug configuration

-The vscode `launch.json` will be automatically configured in the source directory after the debug is finishe,the debugging is then started directly with the shortcut **`F5`**
+nocalhost will automatically configure `launch.json` of `vscode` when debug is finished, next time you can launch debug directly with shortcut key **`F5`**

 ### Debugging parameters

 debug supports custom parameters to start, you just need to add parameters under `configurations` in `launch.json`, and the plugin will pass the parameters to the debugger when debug is launched.

-For example, if I need to pass in custom environment variables when debug `Node.js` program, I just need to change the configuration as follows.
+If I need to pass in custom environment variables when debugging a `Node.js` application, I just need to change the following configuration.

 ```json title="launch.json"
 {